rahulekbote/TimeToNextAlarm/README.md

 - **Tap to Update**: A simple tap on the widget refreshes the time left until the next alarm and updates the theme to reflect any changes in your system's color scheme.
 - **Compatibility**: Designed for devices running Android 13 (API 33) and above, taking full advantage of the latest Android features and design guidelines.

+## Download

+Click on Release section from this Github repo, and download the latest release apk.
+Once downloaded, make sure to enable "Install from Unknown Sources" on your Android device.
+Please do this only if you know what that means and what you are doing.

 ## Usage

 To add the TimeToNextAlarm widget to your home screen: